eliangcs/pystock-crawler/README.rst

 ``-l`` is where the crawling logs go to.
 If not specified, the logs go to stdout.

-The rows in the output CSV file are in an arbitrary order by default.
-Use ``--sort`` to sort them by symbols and dates.
-But if you have a large output file, don't use ``--sort`` because it will be slow and eat a lot of memory.
+By default, the crawler uses the current directory as the working directory.

-**NOTE**: The crawler stores HTTP cache in a directory named ``.scrapy`` under your current working directory.
-The cache helps speed up the crawling process next time your fetch same web pages again.
-The cache can be quite huge.
+If you don't want to use the current directoy, you can specify it with ``-w`` option.
+The crawler keeps HTTP cache in a directory named ``.scrapy`` under the working directory.
+The cache can save your time by avoid downloading the same web pages.
+However, the cache can be quite huge.
 If you don't need it, just delete the ``.scrapy`` directory after you've done crawling.

+The rows in the output file are in an arbitrary order by default.
+Use ``--sort`` option to sort them by symbols and dates.
+But if you have a large output file, don't use --sort because it will be slow and eat a lot of memory.

 Developer Guide